jwodder/ghscripts/README.md

   - Opening, closing, or reopening an issue or pull request
   - Publishing a release

-- `fork-status.py` — For each GitHub repository in a given set of forks (either the Git repository in the current working directory, a list of forks on the command line, or all forks owned by your user account), print all branches that differ from the parent repository and, if they have a corresponding PR, print the PR number and PR status ("OPEN", "CLOSED", or "MERGED")
+- `fork-status.py` — For each GitHub repository in a given set of forks, print all branches that differ from the parent repository along with the corresponding PR number and PR status, if any

 - `gh-rate-limit.py` — For each rate-limited GitHub API resource in your user account that is not at "full," show the number of resources used, remaining,